elka1968/Supplier-Categorization/ProjectDescription.md

 • Structuring of data outputs for clear and actionable reporting such as duplicate counts, probability scores, and unique identifiers.

-• Efficient handling of a sizable database of 117k entries, focusing on the U.S. supplier subset.

-• The automation code can be utilized not only for the U.S. supplier subset but for the whole dataset of 117k entries.
+• Efficient handling of the automation code, it can be utilized not only for the U.S. supplier subset but for the whole dataset of 117k entries.

 # **Trials and Failures to Reference:**